Nouuu/Clean-Code-OCR/README.md

 #### Run command, arguments

-When running program, theres is few (optional) arguments that we can use :
+When running the program, there is a few (optional) arguments that we can use :

 - **h** (optional): ***boolean*** => display help
 - **s** (optional, default=false): ***boolean*** => split classifier into multiple files